Bylaws of the Champaign Public Library Board of Trustees:

 The Board of Trustees shall act as a committee of the whole.
 Standing committees may be established by the Board.
 Standing committees may include: Personnel Committee, Budget and Finance Committee, Policy Committee and Nominating Committee.
 Additional ad hoc committees may be appointed for special purposes.

 Regular meetings of the Board of Trustees shall be held once each month.
-Meeting locations, times, and dates shall be determined prior to the new fiscal year, and published pursuant to Open Meetings Acts requirements.
+Regular meeting locations, times, and dates shall be determined prior to the new fiscal year, and published pursuant to Open Meetings Acts requirements.
 The order of business at each meeting is determined by the Board and may be changed at their discretion.

 Special meetings of the Board of Trustees may be called by the President at his/her discretion or whenever the President has received written requests for a special meeting from three (3) or more members.
 Written notice of any special meeting shall be mailed to all members with the agenda for the meeting at least (3) days in advance of the meeting.
 Emergency special meetings may be held without three days’ notice provided all members execute a written waiver of notice requirements.